camilagazolla/TBF/read.md

 >###   Q5
 <br>

 I have aligned a complete 16S rRNA sequence (J01859.1) with some reads using EMBOSS merger ([result here!](https://github.com/camilagazolla/Trial-By-Fire/blob/main/EMBOSS_output.txt)).
 The amplicon represents the 16S rRNA V4 region because i) it presents a length of 300 bp, and ii) it is aligned next to the position of the widely used primers 515F and 806R.
+The 16S rRNA V4 region is a popular target for metabarcoding of Bacteria, however, Archaea sequences could also be present.

 <br><br>